YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUTEXRSRCCLNUP, Mutex subsystem leftover resource xxxx removed.

-Run Time Information: This indicates that YottaDB/GT.M removed leftover system resource xxxx, used by the mutual exclusion subsystem.
-The resource was leftover due to abnormal termination of a YottaDB/GT.M component.
+Run Time Information: This indicates that YottaDB removed leftover system resource xxxx, used by the mutual exclusion subsystem.
+The resource was leftover due to abnormal termination of a YottaDB component.

 Action: -